 While the media continues speculating the nomenclature for the BMW 3 Series Electric, BMW testers are conducting road trials of the electric car in Europe since early 2020.
-In June, Autocar UK released spy images showing an almost identical design to the current 3 Series, though the car’s ‘electric test vehicle’ sticker, the lack of an exhaust tip and softly revised front and rear fascias add strong hints that it is an early test mule of the zero-emissions 3 Series.
+In June, Autocar UK released spy images showing an almost identical design to the current 3 Series.
+The prototype didn’t have an ‘electric test vehicle’ sticker, but the lack of an exhaust tip and softly revised front and rear fascias strongly hinted that it was an early test mule of the zero-emissions 3 Series.

-BMW has not confirmed that an electric version of the 3 Series is in development, but Chinese media have been aware of this future Bimmer for a while.
-In fact BMW has announced (above is a slide from an investor presentation from May 2020) that 25 electrified models would launch by 2023, 13 of them pure-electrics.
+BMW is yet to confirm plans for a 3 Series Electric, but the Chinese media are aware of the future Bimmer for a while.
+What BMW has announced (above is a slide from an investor presentation from May 2020) is that 25 electrified models would launch by 2023, 13 of them pure-electrics.
 Following the iX3 this year, Munich has confirmed the iNext SUV and the i4 sedan for 2021, and the 7 Series electric, but is keeping detailed model plans for 2022 and 2023 under a veil.
 The Electric BMW X1, 3 Series and 5 Series supposedly are the electric cars to follow as the next step in the firm’s ‘Power of Choice’ strategy.

 BMW Brilliance, the joint venture between the BMW Group and Brilliance China Automotive Holdings Ltd, started the construction of a new plant in Tiexi, a district of Shenyang in the Liaoning Province, on April 1.
 An extension of the existing plant, it will ramp up the production to satiate the demand for luxury cars in the world’s largest auto market.